oxidecomputer/lpc55s69_rompatch_sample/README.md

 Both secure and non-secure images write their output to USART0.
 On-board LPC-Link2 provides this as a USB-ACM device.
 Otherwise, attach 3.3v TTL serial cable to header P8.

 NOTE: Since the counter is written to flash, it is persisted across resets but will be cleared with `blhost flash-erase-all`.

+NOTE: After `blhost flash-erase-all`, the Internal Trusted Storage area is uninitialized which seems to cause a hang when creating the counter.
+If you do not see constant output showing an increasing counter value, reset the device once.
+If it still hangs after a reset, something is wrong.

 ```text
 === [SAU NS] =======